 This site sets cookies to help me tweak settings to make things easier for visitors.
 If you object to cookies, adjust your browser settings to reject them.

 I have been interested in the paranormal since my days at Cambridge, where I once heard a lecture by Prof. C. D. Broad formerly Professor of Moral Philosophy, who was devoting a busy retirement to Psychical Research.
-He was expounding the famous Soul Shackleton series of experiments conducted by Dr. S. G. Soul on the telepathic, and possibly precognitive powers of Basil Shackleton.
+He was expounding the famous Soul-Shackleton experiments conducted by Dr. S. G. Soul, a Senior Lecturer in Mathematics at King's London, on the telepathic, and possibly precognitive, powers of Basil Shackleton.
 Conducted with elaborate and apparently foolproof precautions against information reaching Shackleton by any normal means, and producing results so striking that the odds against as good a result being obtained by chance were billions to one, those experiments persuaded a great many formerly skeptical people of the possibility of non-physical transfer of information from one person to another.
-On the strength of that research and similar work with Gloria Stuart, Soul was awarded a Doctorate by King’s College London.
+On the strength of that research and similar work with Gloria Stuart, Soul was awarded a Doctorate by King's College London.

 In the course of the following years I remained mildly interested in the subject, occasionally reading a little about it.
 I inclined to the view expounded by A.G.N.
 Flew in A new Approach to Psychical Research, where he argued that there do seem to be phenomena for which we have no explanation, but that does not justify assuming that no scientific explanation can ever be found, especially since explanations usually offered by 'psychics' in terms of spirits are logically incoherent, and there are no repeatable experiments by which theories can be properly tested.